BIOLOGY FOR LIFE

 AHL D4.1.9- Concept of the gene pool.

-• Define gene pool, gene and allele.
+• Define gene pool, gene, allele and gene flow.

 • Describe how it is possible for multiple gene pools to exist in a single species.